seowongyu00/seowongyu00.github.io/_pages/projects.md

 Dec.
 2024 – Jul.
 2025

 Developed machine learning–based early warning models for Industrial Bank of Korea (IBK) to identify financially vulnerable corporate borrowers at an early stage, enabling proactive risk mitigation and enhanced credit portfolio management.
 The models prioritized transparency and interpretability to ensure alignment with internal risk policies and regulatory expectations.
 In addition, designed a systematic model retraining and monitoring framework to maintain long-term stability and predictive performance, allowing the models to adapt reliably to evolving economic and market conditions.

+## Hana Financial Group, Third-Party Verification

+Aug.
+2024 – Sep.
+2024

+Conducted third-party validation of Hana Financial Group’s retail credit risk rating models used in its card business.
+Assessed model methodology, performance, and regulatory compliance to ensure robustness and transparency, thereby enhancing the reliability of credit risk assessment and supporting sound portfolio management.